How to run an efficient fleet workshop

 Make sure that these factors are assessed on a regular basis, as this will help you identify any new trends or issues as soon as they occur.
 The need for effective scheduling also applies to staff utilisation, which brings us to our next point….

-Get better at staff planning
+Improve staff planning

 This means having procedures in place for sick days, holidays and other absences to minimise disruption.
 You should also understand your team’s availability and training levels and plan well ahead by cross-referencing staffing against forecast requirements.

-An accurate job always starts with an accurate repair order.
 Your technicians will perform more efficiently if they know exactly what they should be doing to which vehicle and when.
 Industry standard repair times can also be utilised to support job creation and implementation.